Position

 • Bachelor's degree in Business Administration, Management, or a related field.

-• Proven experience in a managerial role, preferably in a similar industry.
+• Minimum of 3-5 years of experience in a managerial role, preferably in a retail or hospitality setting.

 • Excellent communication and interpersonal skills.